One student's experience - High School

 later across languages gives a sounder foundation to base intervention goals of

-for children who use languages other than English.
+for children who use languages other than English. - Even if

 all the children on your caseload speak English, and only English, there is